 You gain transferable skills in the following:

-Anthropology at Kent scored 90% overall and was ranked 13th in The Complete University Guide 2021.
+Anthropology at Kent was ranked 10th for student satisfaction in The Complete University Guide 2023.

 Studying anthropology gives you an exciting range of career opportunities.
 We work with you to help direct your module choices to the career paths you are considering.
 Through your studies you learn how to work independently, analyse complex data and present your work with clarity and flair.